Help Center

 • Assign a Priority level to the email.

 • Personalize the email by providing a Subject and Message.
-By using the Add option next to each, you can include alert details such as the name of the user, the client, IP, and more.
+By using the Customize option next to each, you can include alert details such as the name of the user, the client, and the IP.

 Modifying global alerts